 In terms of functionality, some provide support, while others are solely for cushioning.
 Orthotics made for cushioning can bend easily.
 They are made of soft materials such as foam, silicone, rubber, or polyethylene.
 On the other hand, those made for support are more rigid.
 They are made out of hard materials such as plastic or carbon fiber.

-Concerning the mode of manufacturing, orthotics can either be custom or pre-made.
+Concerning the mode of manufacturing, pre-made and custom made foot orthotics are available.
 Pre-made orthotics are referred to as inserts or in-soles in some instances.
 They are available in stores and do not require a prescription.
 Because they are pre-made, they come in a wide range of sizes, and you get to pick what is most comfortable for you.
 In some stores, some machines will scan your feet and help you pick out your best fit.

 Conversely, custom orthotics are made according to your feet’s specific needs and wouldn’t be excellent for anyone else.
 Certified physicians usually prescribe them.
 It would be best to see a podiatrist or a chiropodist (foot condition specialists) to get a prescription.
 You will then explain how your feet feel, what hurts, and so on.
 The physician will then carry out a complete physical examination and observe how you walk and how your lower limbs move when you do.
 All this is to help them make a correct diagnosis of your problem and give a prescription that will work.